virtualdataset/metagen-docs/docsrc/content/src/concepts/mapping_functions.md

 sampling (with replacement) over an imagined population of entities, events, times, etc. This is a common building block of realistic simulations, for video games as well as database tests, and everything in between.

-### Data Mapping Functions

-The primary tool in the VirtData toolbox is the data mapping function.
-It is simply a function that knows how to take an input and produce a result that is meaningful to the user.
-VirtData makes it easy to reuse data mapping functions in pre-assembled ways, thus acting as a "recipe" for a virtual dataset.